 For those who have a special interest in this species, two animals may be taken.
 A second caribou may be taken on this hunt on a trophy fee basis.
 Wolf may also be taken on this trip with no trophy fee.
 If you would like to introduce your wife, son or daughter to hunting, an early August caribou hunt is an unsurpassed family value for a father/son or father/daughter combination.
 Why not spend some time with your child in Arctic Alaska?
 They will never forget it.

-These are 2 X 1 hunts, and we believe you will enjoy your days with easy hikes in the hills and scanning for caribou across the seemingly endless vistas of this beautiful and wild land.
+We believe you will enjoy your days with easy hikes in the hills and scanning for caribou across the seemingly endless vistas of this beautiful and wild land.